How do I manage Domain Settings?

 Editor: These fields control elements of the Editor tool.
 From this screen, you can:

-- Hide Activities (activity types) in the Editor by listing them in the field; separate items with commas.
+Hide Activities (activity types), so they don't appear in the Editor by listing them in the field; check the box(es) that you want to hide:

-- Required rights specify which rights you want a user to have in order to see the Editor tool.
+- Check the boxes next to Required rights you want a user to have in order to see the Editor tool.

 G Suite service account